Affordable Generative Agents: Evaluations

 \paragraph{Relationship Evolution} In Social Memory, all initial relationships between agents are set to \textit{``Unknown''} and subsequently updated following each interaction.
 We assess the emergence of social behavior by monitoring the relationship evolution.
 For example, in the 3-person town, Klaus Mueller and Maria Lopez discuss their research at a cafe, establishing a \textit{colleague} relationship.
 Isabella Rodriguez, the cafe owner, engages in conversation while serving Klaus and Maria, transitioning to an \textit{acquaintance}.
 A specific demonstration of social behavior is that agents modify their relationships with other agents through social interactions, thereby strengthening their ties with the community.
 We also conduct experiments on the 25-person environment.
-For visualization purposes, we quantify relationships on a scale of $0\sim10$ (the higher value, the closer relationship. e.g., 0-strangers, 3-acquaintance, 5-co-worker, and 10-married).
+For visualization, we list all relationship terms from the simulation and have GPT-4 rate them on a scale of 0 to 10 for relationship closeness.
+A higher score signifies a closer relationship (For instance, 0 represents strangers, 3 is for acquaintances, 5 for co-workers, and 10 for married couples).
 The result is shown in Figure \ref{fig:relation_map}.
 The data map reflects the actual relationships between agents.
 For example, in the virtual town, John Lin (\textit{JL} in Figure \ref{fig:relation_map}) is profiled as living with his wife, Mei Lin (\textit{ML}), and son, Eddy Lin (\textit{EL}).
 Therefore, their relationship scores are all a perfect 10.
 Additionally, the data map shows changing relationships between agents, such as the relationship score between Tom Moreno (\textit{TM}) and Yuriko Yamamoto (\textit{YY}), who do not know each other, shifting to a 5.
 After conducting multiple experiments and calculating average scores, the data suggests an evolution towards an acquaintance-based community.